 While this is often the intention of most authors, unfortunately, the tiresome process of writing a book can give way to a lesser quality.
 From “Tools of Titans”, you can easily see that this was never the case and that Ferriss did not allow for any lacklustre writing in his book.

 16. Conventional marketing is no longer effective

 As already mentioned, the conventional means of marketing are no longer effective.
 This is especially true in the case of overselling a product or service.
 As you might expect, Tim Ferriss completely avoided the hard sell.
 Instead, he sent his book to fellow bloggers for free, without even a request for them to review it.

 As with his newfound community, this was another example of how the author focused on producing quality content rather than purpose-built marketing material.
 Essentially, this method of “soft sell” was putting into practice the well-known fact that the best strategy for growth as a blogger, influencer, or business of any kind, is to focus on creating content which leaves no need for a desperate tactic such as a hard sell.

-PR and marketing is still a crucial tool for success
+17. PR and marketing are still crucial tools for success